hpfem/hermes/doc/src/hermes2d/tutorial-2.rst

 .. math::

     f(u) = u.

-The original nonlinear version of this example is planned for inclusion in benchmarks.

 Our computational domain is the square $(-1,1)^2$ and we consider zero Dirichlet conditions for both $u$ and $v$.
 In order to enable fair convergence comparisons, we will use the following